brentvollebregt/nitratine.net/posts/the-nitratine-project/post.md

     - Github card of your profile
     - Optional: 300x250 ad

 ## Installation and Setup
 1. Install Requirements
     - Python 3
     - Flask (pip install Flask)
-2. Clone or download the git repo at [https://github.com/brentvollebregt/nitratine](https://github.com/brentvollebregt/nitratine-old) and cd into the project
+2. Clone or download the git repo at [https://github.com/brentvollebregt/nitratine-old](https://github.com/brentvollebregt/nitratine-old) and cd into the project
+3. Checkout the v1 branch: `git checkout v1`
-3. Run server.py
+4. Run server.py
-4. Go to /admin
+5. Go to /admin
     - Set variables on this page and change options
     - Set username and password using "Raw JSON" if needed